OpenCyphal/pydsdl/README.md

 The root class `Attribute` exposes the following public properties:

-- `data_type: pydsdl.DataType` - the data type of the attribute.
+- `data_type: pydsdl.SerializableType` - the data type of the attribute.
 - `name: str` - the name of the attribute; always empty for padding fields.

 The type `Constant` also has a property `value: pydsdl.Any`, which returns the value of the constant